-Resignation Retirement Termination for Cause Termination Without Cause or Constructive Termination Options Unvested options are forfeited and cancelled Vested options at the date of retirement are exercisable for up to 90 days after the date of retirement or until the option expiry date, whichever is earlier.
+Resignation Retirement Termination for Cause Termination Without Cause or Constructive Termination Options Unvested options are forfeited and cancelled If not an eligible former employee - Vested options at the date of retirement are exercisable for up to 36 months after the date of retirement or until the option expiry date, whichever is earlier.
 Unvested options are cancelled on the date of retirement.
 Forfeited and cancelled on the date of termination Vested options at the date of termination are exercisable for up to 30 days after the date of termination or until the option expiry date, whichever is earlier.
 Unvested options are cancelled on the date of termination.
-PSUs Unvested PSUs are forfeited and cancelled Unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period Forfeited and cancelled on the date of termination If the termination date is during the 3 rd year of the performance period, unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period.
-If the termination date is earlier, PSUs are forfeited and cancelled Pension No additional value No additional value No additional value No additional value Other n/a n/a n/a In the event that the employment of the SVP Import is terminated without cause, or in the event of constructive termination, he is entitled to an indemnity in the amount of \$1,000,000, payable over a period of three years in equal quarterly instalments.
-In consideration of the non-competition covenant undertaken by the SVP Import, in the event his employment is terminated without cause or in the event of his constructive termination, he is entitled to an additional cargets amount of \$2,000,000 additional aggregate amount of \$2,000,000, payable over a period of three years in equal quarterly instalments.
+If an eligible former employee - Unvested options granted more than six (6) months prior to the date of retirement continue to vest for up to 60 months after the date of retirement or until the option expiry date, whichever is earlier.
+Unvested options granted less than six (6) months prior to the date of retirement are cancelled on the date of retirement.
+PSUs Univested PSUs are forfeited and cancelled are forfeited and If not an eligible former employee - Unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period.
+Forfeited and cancelled on the date of termination If the termination date is during the 3 rd year of the performance period, unvested PSUs are settled on a pro rata basis based on active employment and paid after completion of the full performance period.
+If the termination date is earlier, PSUs are forfeited and cancelled If an eligible former employee - PSUs which were granted more than six (6) months prior to the date of retirement continue to vest until the completion of the performance period and are settled without pro rata adjustment.
+Unvested PSUs granted less than six (6) months prior to the date of retirement are settled on a pro rata basis based on active employment and paid after completion of the full performance period.
+Pension No additional value No additional value No additional value No additional value Other n/a n/a n/a In the event that the employment of the SVP Import is terminated without cause, or in the event of constructive termination, he is entitled to an indemnity in the amount of \$1,000,000, payable over a period of three years in equal quarterly instalments.
+In consideration of the non-competition covenant undertaken by the SVP Import, in the event his employment is terminated without cause or in the event of his constructive termination, he is entitled to an additional aggregate amount of \$2,000,000, payable over a period of three years in equal quarterly instalments.